Experience the Magic of Live Theatre

 - All productions are suitable for students in 8th grade and older unless otherwise indicated.

 *If you are a Chicago Public School where the majority of your students qualify for free and reduced lunches, you may be eligible for free tickets and bus reimbursement.
-Contact Alexi Siegel at email@example.com to confirm your eligibility or indicate your interest via the reservation form below.
+Contact us at firstname.lastname@example.org to confirm your eligibility or indicate your interest via the reservation form below.

 Click below to reserve your tickets for the 22-23 season!Get Your Tickets